Source: Courtesy of Wikimedia Commons

 What became of him subsequently?
 All we know is that at an undetermined date he returned to the mother country, whence he was preparing to get back to the colony in the spring of 1677; this is revealed by the correspondence of Abbé Dudouyt with Bishop Laval*.
 Indeed on the 12 May M. Dudouyt wrote from Paris: “Saint-Lusson is making ready to go back to Canada without knowing what he will do there.
 I am likewise afraid that he will be what he was before.”
 In another letter he noted: “Monsieur de Saint-Lusson is returning to Canada with no clear notion of what he should do.
 I see no change in his conduct; he says he wants to live differently from before.”
 These comments, less flattering than the intendant’s, appear to lend veracity to an enigmatic remark by Bacqueville de La Potherie [Le Roy*] on the subject of Saint-Lusson’s expedition to Sault Ste.
 Marie: “his behaviour on that undertaking was so disorderly, to say nothing stronger,” wrote La Potherie, “that I will content myself with reporting that he was dispatched to Acadia to be sent back to France.”

 About Saint-Lusson’s family we possess nothing but confused and fragmentary information.
 According to Talon’s letter of 11 Nov.
 1671 to the minister, Saint-Lusson had at that period a wife and daughter in France, as well as another daughter in the colony.
 The latter is probably the “Magdeleine daumont St Lusson” whose signature appears on Demosny’s marriage contract, and who is mentioned in the Armorial de France of d’Hozier as being the daughter of Simon-François Daumont de Saint-Lusson and Marguerite La Verge.
 On the other hand Tanguay’s dictionary gives Marguerite Bérin as the name of Saint-Lusson’s wife.
 Did the explorer marry twice?
 That is a matter for conjecture.
+We know, however, that Saint-Lusson and Marguerite Bérin had a son, Jean-Baptiste, who was born on 24 June 1673 in the parish of Notre-Dame de Québec.
 Be that as it may, this Marguerite Bérin must not be confused, as has often been done, with her namesake Marguerite Berrin, who married Julien Bouin on 2 July 1675; at that date Saint-Lusson was still alive, and moreover Marguerite Berrin was never the widow of Julien Bouin, who survived her and married again in July 1684.
 Finally, Saint-Lusson is said to have had a son, christened Jean-Baptiste, in June 1673.